MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 }
 ```

 You'll notice that data types, such as *country*, that are more specific than just *string* were used.
 These data types are defined in *meanings.location.cdm.json*.
 You'll also notice that, unlike **UserAgent**, the attributes for **ReverseIp** are named exactly as they are in the entity definition.
-You'll see why this was done in the [Attribute Resolution Guidance](creating-schemas.md#attribute-resolution-guidance) section.
+You'll see why this was done in the [Attribute resolution guidance](creating-schemas.md#attribute-resolution-guidance) section.

 ### _allImports.cdm.json

 Before you create entity schemas for the physical entities, you'll create an *_allImports.cdm.json* document.
 This document contains a list of central imports that are needed for the other schema documents.

-Attribute groups, which you'll learn about in the [Attribute Groups](creating-schemas.md#attribute-groups) section, can also be defined in this document.
+Attribute groups, which you'll learn about in the [Attribute groups](creating-schemas.md#attribute-groups) section, can also be defined in this document.
 Having an allImports document means that the schema documents can just import this file to import all the central documents and attribute group definitions, rather than having to import the individual schema documents directly.

 For instance, since the physical entities use the attributes defined in the logical entities, you'll need to import the schemas for the logical entities to use in the schemas for the physical entities.
 You'll put all the logical entities’ schemas in the allImports document and then have the physical entities’ schemas import this document.